HIV in the United States: At a Glance

 - Hispanics/Latinos can be of any race.

-- This fact sheet uses the regions defined by the US Census Bureau and used in CDC's National HIV Surveillance System:
+- Regions defined by the US Census Bureau and used in CDC's National HIV Surveillance System:

 Northeast: CT, ME, MA, NH, NJ, NY, PA, RI, VT

 Midwest: IL, IN, IA, KS, MI, MN, MO, NE, ND, OH, SD, WI